 What does this course involve?

 This course provides students with the opportunity to work with a partner organisation (usually unpaid), to assist in the transition between university and their future careers.
 Partner organisations may be from a diverse range of industries and sectors, including private industries and not-for-profit organisations.
 Students will undertake the placement under the guidance of a workplace mentor and with the support of an academic and professional University staff.

 How many hours am I expected to do?

-You are required to attend at least 1–2 days per week at your partner organisation over a 12–week period, arranged between yourself and the partner organisation
+The total amount of time at the workplace is approximately 120 hours, which is 1–2 days per week at your partner organisation over a 12–week period, arranged between yourself and the partner organisation.

 When can I undertake a placement?